coldbox-modules/cbmarkdown/readme.md

 `box install cbmarkdown`

 ## Models
 The module registers the following mapping in WireBox: `Processor@cbmarkdown`.
-Which is the class you will use to process mardown into HTML.
+Which is the class you will use to process markdown into HTML.
 There is one simple function to call on the processor:

 * `toHTML( required txt )` - Convert markdown text to HTML.